 "The Rainbow Comes ad Goes" by Anderson Cooper and Gloria Vanderbilt

-I started reading this book while in line to meet Anderson Cooper at a book signing.
-And since the line was so long I was almost finished by the time I got my copy signed.
-This was truly an excellent read.
-Gloria Vanderbilt had such an insane and interesting life, and Anderson Cooper was perfect at asking the right questions and when.
-I definitely recommend this book to anyone, whether a fan of Anderson Cooper and/or Gloria Vanderbilt, or just someone interested in pop culture or biographies.
-This was a fast and fascinating book.
+I started reading this book while in line to meet Anderson Cooper at a book signing in Madison, Connecticut.
+This was truly an excellent and interesting read.
+Gloria Vanderbilt had such an insane and thrilling life, and Anderson Cooper was perfect at interviewing his mother.
+I definitely recommend this book to anyone, whether a fan of Anderson Cooper and Gloria Vanderbilt, or just someone interested in pop culture and biographies.
+This was a fast read.

 "The Starboard Sea" by Amber Dermont

-In complete honesty I bought this book because it was on sale and it was so inexpensive.
-But I ended up loving it, and I'm so happy it happened to be on sale because if it wasn't, I probably would have never read it.
+I bought this book because it was on sale and it was inexpensive.
+However, I ended up loving it, and I'm so happy it was on sale that day in Barnes and Noble, for if it wasn't, I probably would have never read it or picked it up.

-This book is about the life of very wealthy teenagers at boarding school, but the main character, Jason, has stories to tell about what happens in the secret life of the elite.
-It's hard to talk about this book without going into it and giving too much away, but I highly recommend.
+This book is about the lives of very wealthy teenagers at boarding school, but the main character, Jason, is spilling the secrets on the elite.
+It's hard to talk about this book without giving too much away, but I highly recommend.
 Definitely one of the best books I've read recently.

 "Not That Kind of Girl" by Lena Dunham

 I bought this book because I became obsessed with Lena Dunham's show, "Girls" after watching the first two seasons in a week on Amazon Prime.
 However, I was a bit disappointed.
 I kept thinking this book was going to get funny, but it never really did.
-It jumps around a lot and a lot of the stories are short and at times a bit meaningless and pointless.
-I mean it wasn't terrible, it was interesting at times, but I think I'll stick to Lena Dunham on "Girls" instead of on paper.
+It jumps around a lot and the stories are short and at times a bit meaningless and pointless.
+It wasn't terrible, it was interesting at times, but I think I'll stick to Lena Dunham on "Girls" instead of on paper.

 "Heads in Beds" by Jacob Tomsky